Skip to content

 List early.
 The sooner you list after buying, the more time you have to attract buyers.
 Prices for popular events tend to peak about 2 weeks before the date.

 Check comparable listings and enable price alerts.
 Before setting your price, search for the same event on StubHub and filter by your exact section, then price within 5-10% of comparable seats.
 Turn on StubHub’s price-drop alerts so the platform pings you whenever similar listings sell or get repriced, which makes adjustments easy when interest stalls.
-In our testing we reset prices every few days based on those alerts and saw listings sell through noticeably faster than set-and-forget listings.
+Resetting prices every few days based on those alerts tends to sell tickets through noticeably faster than a set-and-forget listing.

 Transfer promptly.
 Don’t sit on a sale.